-- 1. Incident Commander, Principal, or designee Actions - Assess life safety issues immediately. - Stabilize the incident. - Preserve property. - Notify 911 and the Reno School Police Department.
-Provide a description of the threat. - Consult with local emergency responders and emergency management agencies and monitor the situation. - Inform staff to search their work location for any suspicious packages. - Activate School Incident Response Team (SIRT). - Designate an administrator or staff member to coordinate with emergency responders at their command post; provide a site map and keys to emergency responders. - Document all actions taken. - 2.
-School Incident Response Team (SIRT) Actions - Assess life safety issues immediately. - Stabilize the incident. - Preserve property. - When safe to do so: - Activate Evacuation/Shelter/Care Teams. - Account for all staff, students, and visitors (according to FA12). - Disseminate pertinent information about the incident and follow-up actions. - Activate Facility & Security Response Team. - Note available and needed resources. - Contact Incident Commander and/or Section Team Leaders for needed resources, i.e., buses, food, water, etc. - Document all actions taken. - C. Activating the EOP for a suspicious package
+- Assess life safety issues immediately. - Stabilize the incident. - Preserve property. - Notify 911 and the Reno School Police Department.
+Provide a description of the threat. - Consult with local emergency responders and emergency management agencies and monitor the situation. - Inform staff to search their work location for any suspicious packages. - Activate School Incident Response Team (SIRT). - Designate an administrator or staff member to coordinate with emergency responders at their command post; provide a site map and keys to emergency responders. - Document all actions taken.

+- Assess life safety issues immediately.

+- Stabilize the incident.

+- Preserve property.

+- When safe to do so:

+- Activate Evacuation/Shelter/Care Teams.

+- Account for all staff, students, and visitors (according to FA12).

+- Disseminate pertinent information about the incident and follow-up actions.

+- Activate Facility & Security Response Team.

+- Note available and needed resources.

+- Contact Incident Commander and/or Section Team Leaders for needed resources, i.e., buses, food, water, etc.

+- Document all actions taken.

+C. Activating the EOP for a suspicious package